-Instead of waiting weeks or even months for customer payment, our Nevada accounts receivable financing programs can get you paid same day on your invoices.
-Why wait when you can have the cash you need today?
+Instead of waiting weeks or even months for customer payment, Scale Funding’s Nevada accounts receivable financing programs pay you the same day on your business invoices.
+Why wait for customer payments when you can have the cash you need today?

 Our month-to-month programs offer financing lines from $50,000 to $20 million.